vvv-school/assignment_grasp-it/README.md

 Some of the points reported above have been already addressed in the code (e.g. [**object detection and location retrieval**](./src/helpers.h#L22)), so you need to **fill in the missing gaps** highlighted by the comment `// FILL IN THE CODE`.

-:warning: Don't speed up the movements by increasing the trajectory time of the operational controllers: they're already all set to work with the real robot.
+:warning: Don't speed up the movements by decreasing the trajectory time of the operational controllers: they're already all set to work with the real robot.

 Once done, you can test your code in two ways along with the simulator: